brimdata/super/book/src/super-sql/operators/fuse.md

 ## Description

-The `fuse` operator computes a [fused type](../type-fusion.md) over all of its input then casts all values in the input to the fused type.
+The `fuse` operator computes a [fused type](../type-fusion.md) over all of its input then upcasts all values in the input to the fused type.

 This is logically equivalent to:
 ```
-from input | values cast(this, (from input | aggregate fuse(this)))
+from input | values upcast(this, (from input | aggregate fuse(this)))
 ```

 Because all values of the input must be read to compute the fused type,